pjaos/ct6_meter_os/software/server/README.md

 INFO:  Found device on 192.168.0.34
 ```

 The ct6_db_store is now storing data it receives from CT6 units.
-If multiple units are found they will be stored in different databases.
+If multiple units are found they will be

-## Displaying CT6 data
-The CT6 data can be displayed using the ct6_dash app.
-This app starts a web server which uses the python bokeh module to present a user interface shown near the top of this document.
+stored in different databases.
+The name of each database will be the configured name of the CT6 device.

+## ct6_dash app
+Once the ct6_db_store app is running the ct6_dash (dashboard) app can be used to start a webserver that
+provides GUI access to the data.

+Before using the ct6_dash app it must be configured to connect to the MYSQL database.
-The command line shown below allows the user to configure the parameters needed by the app.
+Start the ct6_dash app with the -c command line options as shown below to configure
+the required settings.

 ```
 ct6_dash -c